The Vosges now count around fifteen craft breweries, with a nice cluster around La Bresse, Remiremont and Gérardmer. Five addresses worth the detour.

 4. Brasserie de Remiremont

 Back to historic roots: a brewery in the town centre with an adjoining pub to taste on the spot.
+Take the opportunity to visit Remiremont on the same day.

 5. Brasserie du Thillot